rclark848/PIRE_Bioinformatics/Day_1_Labs/Heterozygosity_Inbreeding_Lab.md

 cd /cm/shared/courses/Bioinfo_Workshop/Workspace/yourworkspace/
 ```

-At first, we only want to calculate the heterozygosity of individuals from the Japanese population.
+Today, we only want to calculate the heterozygosity of individuals from the Japanese population.
 To do so, we need to create a text file that specifies which individuals to keep and which to exclude.
 Create a new text file by typing

 ``` bash
 nano J_individuals.txt